 History of the Apple Logo

-The first Apple logo was drawn by hand by Ronald Wayne and showed Sir Isaac Newton underneath an apple tree, as in the famous painting.
-Following this, in 1977, a designer named Rob Janoff created an Apple logo with a rainbow scheme that was used until 1999.
+Let’s raise the curtain on the Apple logo evolution phenomenon, that has ever since fascinated people all over the world.
+So, the initial logo was drawn by hand by Ronald Wayne and showed Sir Isaac Newton underneath an apple tree, as in the famous painting.
+Following this, in 1977, a designer named Rob Janoff created a logo with a rainbow scheme that was used until 1999.

 Problems with the Rainbow